NonSuch Bay: Low-Key Antigua For Families

 Than you Antigua!

-A quick 30 minutes from the airport, this secluded resort was big enough to have a beach and three pools, but small enough to easily find your way around.
+A quick 30 minutes from the airport, this secluded Nonsuch Bay was big enough to have a beach and three pools, but small enough to easily find our way around.
 Its accommodations all have one or more bedrooms with separate living space and kitchens.
 The more up-market suites have their own small swimming pools, which could be incredibly convenient with older kids, or yet another thing to worry about with busy toddlers.

 We opted for a two-bedroom apartment with a crib, ocean views and outdoor space.
 The toddler shared a room with us and my stepdaughter happily got a room of her own.
-A “pre-arrival concierge” can help you out with car rentals, airport transfers and provisioning your room for you, but we didn’t bother with this.
-(Check rates and availability on *Travelocity.)
+A “pre-arrival concierge” offered to help us out with car rentals, airport transfers and provisioning our room for us, but we didn’t bother with this.

 We found a taxi at the Antigua airport and asked the driver stop at a big grocery store so we could stock up on groceries.
 As with most islands, anything that had to be imported (most packaged goods) were expensive, but they carried familiar brand names and it was still less money (and stress) than it would have been to dine out three times a day with a toddler.